 How private is Hotspot Shield?

-Even though Catapult Hydra’s changes are supposedly on the performance side, some users may prefer the inherent security of an open-source platform that’s available to review.
-On the other hand, the Catapult Hydra protocol is used by Bitdefender, McAfee, Telefonica, and several other reputable brands, which goes a long way to demonstrate its reputation in the cybersecurity community.
+On the other hand, the Hydra protocol is used by Bitdefender, McAfee, Telefonica, and other respectable brands, which goes a long way to demonstrate its reputation in the cybersecurity community.

-Besides the protocols themselves, Hotspot Shield offers additional security through its other features.
-The automatic kill switch performed consistently throughout our testing, ensuring that our IP address wouldn’t be accessible in the event of a VPN error.
-Even closing the client’s local TCP connections wasn’t enough to get around the kill switch or cause any other issues.
-One more bonus is that Hotspot Shield didn’t leak our IP address when switching locations in-app – a remarkably common problem.
+Besides this, Hotspot Shield offers additional security features such as an automatic kill switch which makes sure that your IP address won’t become accessible in the event of a VPN error.
+Even closing the client’s local TCP connections wasn’t enough to get around the kill switch or give rise to other issues.
+Plus, Hotspot Shield won’t leak your IP address while switching locations in-app, which is a surprisingly common issue.

 How fast is Hotspot Shield?

-The Catapult Hydra protocol is designed to improve performance, and Hotspot Shield provided incredible speeds throughout our testing.
-Our process uses a number of different speed testing websites and services, and we also test a different times of the day to ensure a good spread and to confirm the consistency of a VPN’s connections.
+Our process uses several different speed testing sites and services, and we’ve performed tests at different times of the day to ensure a good spread and to confirm the consistency of a VPN’s connections.

 How good is Hotspot Shield for streaming?

-In the past few years, streaming services have started to crack down on VPN connections over the last few years, and it’s getting harder to find ones that can consistently circumvent region controls.
-That said, Hotspot Shield performed admirably as a streaming VPN.
+In the past few years, streaming services have started to crack down on VPN connections and it’s becoming increasingly difficult to track down ones that can consistently circumvent region controls.

 How good is Hotspot Shield for torrenting?

-While the Hotspot Shield website understandably doesn’t say much about torrenting, all Hotspot Shield servers support P2P connections.
-That applies to the Android, iOS, Mac, and Windows clients, making Hotspot Shield a solid torrenting VPN for most users.
+While Hotspot Shield’s official site doesn’t say much about torrenting (and understandably so), all its servers support P2P connections.
+This applies to the Android, iOS, Mac, and Windows clients, making Hotspot Shield a solid torrenting VPN for most users.

-On top of open access to torrents, Hotspot Shield’s Smart VPN feature makes it easy to split-tunnel your activity or send only certain types of traffic through the VPN.
-Unfortunately for those looking to stay anonymous end-to-end, though, Bitcoin isn’t supported as a payment method.
+Besides providing open access to torrents, Hotspot Shield’s Smart VPN feature makes it easy to split-tunnel your activity or send only certain types of traffic through the VPN.

 How good are Hotspot Shield’s desktop apps?

-The Hotspot Shield Windows 10 VPN and Mac VPN clients have a clear, accessible interface, and they’re significantly easier to use than some of the other VPNs we’ve tried out so far.
-As soon as we clicked “On” we were able to connect to a server within two or three seconds, one of the shortest connection times that we’ve seen from a VPN.
+The Hotspot Shield Windows 10 VPN and Mac VPN clients benefit from an intuitive, accessible interface, making them more beginner-friendly than most VPNs we’ve tried out so far.
+As soon as we clicked “On” we were able to connect to a server within 4-5 seconds, which is one of the speediest connections we’ve seen from a VPN.

-Once you connect, you’ll be able to see your server’s location, along with your latency, load times, IP address, data usage, local network, and transfer speeds.
-The client’s presentation allows you to check your connection status without being overloaded by information.
+Once the connection is made, you’ll be able to see your server’s location, along with your latency, load times, IP address, data usage, local network, and transfer speeds.
+The client’s presentation will allow you to check your connection status without being bombarded by unwanted information.

-Hotspot Shield’s Settings section has various options that will satisfy more knowledgeable users in a style that avoids overwhelming those with less technical experience.
-For example, you can configure Hotspot Shield to connect automatically on public networks or exclude certain types of traffic that you don’t want to go through the VPN.
+Hotspot Shield’s settings section offers a variety of options that will satisfy more tech-savvy users in a style that avoids overwhelming those with less technical know-how.
+For instance, you can configure Hotspot Shield to connect automatically to public networks or exclude certain types of traffic that you don’t want to go through the VPN.

 How good are Hotspot Shield’s mobile apps?

-Similarly, the Hotspot Shield iOS app doesn’t offer automatic connections or automatic startup when you turn on your device.
-There isn’t even an easy way to connect to the server that’s best suited for your location.
-Furthermore, the app hasn’t received many recent updates, so it’s hard to say whether it will gain any functionality in the near future.
+To top it all off, the app hasn’t received many recent updates, so it’s hard to tell whether it will gain any functionality in the foreseeable future.
 There are far more comprehensive options to consider if you’re looking for an iPhone VPN.

 However, these apps aren't bad - not by a long shot.
-They provide everything you’ll need to connect to the internet safely, and many users won’t notice the lack of advanced settings in the iOS version.
+They provide everything you’ll need to connect to the internet safely, and users with simpler needs shouldn’t even notice the lack of advanced settings in the iOS version.
 If you want a VPN that offers more support for smartphones and tablets, you can check out our guide to the best mobile VPN.